ipfabric/docs/docs/platform_first_steps/03-access_ui.md

 ![Creating a new user account](modify_local_accounts.png)

-## Accessing The Main User Interface
+## Accessing the Main User Interface

 Type the IP Fabric VM's address into a web browser and allow HTTPS exceptions in case of a warning.